![[BOTTOM]](to-bottm.gif)

 -

-- Dues.
+Dues.

-forfeit their membership.
+will forfeit their membership.
 [Article 1, Section 4(b)]

-club Constitution and By-Laws, and Code of Ethics."
+Constitution and By-Laws, and Code of Ethics."

 - SECTION3

-- Election to Membership.
+Election to Membership.

-The application shall contain the name, address, telephone number, and occupation of the
+The application shall contain the name, address, telephone number and occupation of the

 applicant.
 Accompanying the application, the prospective member shall submit payment of

-reconsider the election of said member.
+election of said member.

 - SECTION 4

-- Termination of Membership.
+Termination of Membership.
 Membership may be terminated by:

-sixty (60) days of grace to delinquent members in meritorious cases.
-In no case may a
+Directors may grant sixty (60) days of grace to delinquent members in meritorious cases.

-person be entitled to vote in any of the Club Meetings or by mail for any election,
+In no case may a person be entitled to vote in any of the Club Meetings or by mail for any

-whose dues are unpaid after January 1st for the current year.
+Section 3, whose dues are unpaid after January 1st for the current year.

-these By-Laws.
+of these By-Laws.

 ARTICLE II